sarablom/React-Typescript-Starter-Test/README.md

   - How you setup your routing structure to be as scalable as possible.

 ## Packages
   - react-router-dom: Used to setup routing.
+[Read more](https://reactrouter.com/web/guides/quick-start)
   - json-server: Used for the json-server.
+[Read more](https://www.npmjs.com/package/json-server)
   - react-spinners: Used incase you want to display some good looking spinners when loading data using the asyncDelay.
+[Read more](https://www.npmjs.com/package/react-spinners)

 ## When are you finished?
   - Routing between the screens are implemented in the header.